Search

 - Collections - Artifact

-A clock and watchmaker uses a range of small hand tools to create or repair timepieces.
-Among this skilled craftsperson's many tools are files, saws, hammers, burnishers and gravers, like this one.
-A graver is generally used to shape metal components on a lathe.
-The graver's sharp edge cuts away unwanted material.
+A clock and watchmaker uses a range of tools to create and repair timepieces.
+Among this skilled craftsperson's many tools are files, saws, hammers, burnishers and reamers, like this one.
+Reamers are used to enlarge existing holes in metal watch and clock parts.